Big 5 Conservation

 • Camera trap set up and collection

-• Removal of alien invasive plant species and bush encroachment control through selective clearing
+• Removal of alien invasive plant species and selective clearing of areas of the reserve

 While carrying out the work you’ll get to experience the most incredible encounters with the Big 5 - lion, elephant, rhino, buffalo and leopard - as well as plenty of other South African wildlife!